 What is the AppSec Governance Disconnect?

-I like to refer to this as the InfoSec Tower Syndrome.
-While it’s not exclusive to AppSec, it’s particularly prevalent here — mainly because InfoSec often struggles to understand this field or due to the absence of relevant experts.
-As a result, we frequently encounter what the following diagram illustrates: a disconnect between the InfoSec function and software engineering within an organization.
+The main reason for that is that InfoSec often struggles to understand this field due to its complexity and the absence of relevant experts.
+As a result, we frequently encounter the following diagram, which illustrates a disconnect between the InfoSec function and software engineering within an organization.

 As shown in this diagram, this disconnect occurs in two directions:

-1. Lack of Technical AppSec Understanding: InfoSec often lack a deep understanding of application security, leading to overly broad or just impractical security requirements such as “encrypt all data,” “fix every vulnerability,” or “conduct a pentest for every minor change”.
+- Poor or Impractical (Security) Requirements: InfoSec often lacks technical expertise in application security, leading to overly broad or just impractical technical security requirements such as “encrypt all data,” “fix every vulnerability,” or “conduct a pentest for every minor change”.
 This not only frustrates software engineers but also often results in requirements being ignored — in the worst case, not just the impractical ones.

 Why Are (Good) AppSec Standards Important?